-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting of Stockholders to be Held on August 1, 2013:
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting of Stockholders to be Held on August 13, 2015:

-The Proxy Statement and 2013 Annual Report to Stockholders are available at: http://investor.destinationxl.com/proxymaterials.cfm
+The Proxy Statement and 2015 Annual Report to Stockholders are available at: http://investor.destinationxl.com/proxymaterials.cfm

 IMPORTANT: Please mark, date, sign and return the enclosed proxy as soon as possible.
-The proxy is revocable and it will not be used if you give written notice of revocation to the Secretary of the Company at 555 Turnpike Street, Canton, Massachusetts 02021, prior to the vote to be taken at the Annual Meeting, if you lodge a later-dated proxy or if you attend and vote at the Annual Meeting.
+The proxy is revocable and it will not be used if you (1) give written notice of revocation to the Secretary of the Company at 555 Turnpike Street, Canton, Massachusetts 02021, prior to the vote to be taken at the Annual Meeting, (2) lodge a later-dated proxy or (3) attend and vote at the Annual Meeting.